Alexander Thomson (pioneer): Early life

-Thomson was the son of Alexander Thomson, a shipowner of Aberdeen, Scotland, baptised 28 March 1798.
-He was educated at Dr Todd's school at Tichfield, Aberdeen University, and at London, where he studied under Sir Everard Home and qualified for the medical profession.
-In March 1824 he married Barbara Dalrymple.
+Thomson was the son of Alexander Thomson, a shipowner of Aberdeen and Margaret Smith, Scotland, baptised 28 March 1798.
+He was educated at Dr Todd's school in Tichfield, Aberdeen University, and in London, where he studied under Sir Everard Home and qualified for the medical profession.
+In March 1824, he married Barbara Dalrymple.

 Emigration to colonial Australia

-In 1825 Thomson sailed to Tasmania (then Van Diemen's Land) as a surgeon on a convict ship, the first of several voyages made by him.
+In 1825, Thomson sailed to Tasmania (then Van Diemen's Land) as a surgeon on a convict ship, the first of several voyages made by him.
 He was then in comfortable circumstances having been left a sum of £9500 by his mother.
-In 1831 he decided to settle in Tasmania, and bringing with him his wife and daughter, obtained a grant of 4000 acres (16 km²) of land.
+In 1831, he decided to settle in Tasmania, bringing with him his wife and daughter, and obtained a grant of 4000 acres (16 km2) of land.

-In 1832 Thomson bought two small steamers and established a service between Hobart and Kangaroo Point.
+In 1832, Thomson bought two small steamers and established a service between Hobart and Kangaroo Point.
 He, however, sold both vessels during the next two years.
-He became interested in the colonisation of Port Phillip District, but did not join the Port Phillip Association, though invited to do so, and in November 1835 he sent across the first cattle to arrive in the new settlement, a draft of 50 Hereford cows.
-In March 1836 Thomson arrived with his wife and daughter.
+He became interested in the colonisation of Port Phillip District, but did not join the Port Phillip Association, though invited to do so; and in November 1835 he sent across the first cattle to arrive in the new settlement, a draft of 50 Hereford cows.
+In March 1836, Thomson arrived with his wife and daughter.
 He came over as medical officer and catechist for the Port Phillip Association, and built a house near the corner of Flinders and Elizabeth streets, Melbourne.
-In May he acted as one of three arbitrators in connexion with disputes between Henry Batman and John Pascoe Fawkner, and before his house was completed he was in the habit of holding a service on Sunday in his tent.
+In May he acted as one of three arbitrators in connexion with disputes between Henry Batman and John Pascoe Fawkner, and before his house was completed he held service on Sundays in his tent.

 Thomson was secretary to the first public meeting held in Melbourne, on 1 June; in October William Lonsdale appointed him medical officer at a salary of £200 a year.
-He resigned this position in January 1837.
+He resigned from this position in January 1837.